clermontech/clermontech.github.com/_posts/2016-01-20-phptour-clermont-fd-2016-en.md

 ---

-_Keep in mind that we are not native English-writers, [email us](mailto:hello@clermontech.org) if something is poorly written or offending._
+eep in mind that we are not native English-writers, [email us](mailto:hello@clermontech.org) if something is poorly written or offending._